Apache County is named for the Apache an Native American people who reside in the area.

 Contractor: N P Olson Construction

 Description: The building faces north and is a two story red-pinkish colored stone and concrete structure.
-The building is located on landscaped grounds in the center of St. Johns and has a recessed portico supported by two large stone columns.
+The rectangular shaped building is located on landscaped grounds in the center of Saint Johns and has a recessed portico supported by two large stone columns.
 Above is a pediment with rough stone at the top and extending along the roofline.
-The building houses the County Superior Court of Division I and County Justice Court (St Johns).
-An addition was added on the west side in 1964.
-The building was remodeled in 1993.
-The architect was Kitchell CEM and the contractor was Sigma Contracting, Inc.
+The building houses the County Superior Court of Division I and County Justice Court (Saint Johns).
+The building was remodeled in 1933.
+The architect was Kitchell CEM and the contractor was Sigma Contracting, Inc. An addition was added on the west side 1n 1964.

 Note: The contractor for the Apache County Courthouse was N P Olson Construction whose winning bid of $36,367 was approved by the Board of Supervisors on April 18, 1917.
 Olson was given eight months to complete construction of the building which was designed by Trost & Trost of El Paso, Texas.

 History: The county was created in 1879 and Snowflake was selected as the county seat.
-In 1879, the county seat was moved to St. Johns, then to Springerville in 1880 and back to St. Johns in 1882.
+In 1879, the county seat was moved to Saint Johns, then to Springerville in 1880 and back to Saint Johns in 1882.
 The first and present courthouse was constructed in 1917 to 1918 at a cost of $36,367.

 Photos taken 2008